alexportnov/pi_zero_headless/README.md

 There are 4 scripts:
   1) Init - install all packages needed for the process, fetch the toolchain, sources and images.
 Probably needs to run once.
   2) Build - compile everything needed
-  3) Images - re/package everyting back in IMG file
+  3) Images - re/package everyting back into IMG file
-  4) Clean - remove temp files or folders
+  4) Clean - remove temp files and folders

 * Some commands requier root (sudo) - this is due to mounting the original image files and making the modifications or installing the apt-get packages.